jfrog/terraform-provider-project/docs/resources/project.md

           project_key
       ]
   }

   }
   ``
-  ~>We strongly recommend using therepos` attribute to manage the list of repositories.
+  ~>We strongly recommend using the repos attribute to manage the list of repositories.
 See below for additional details.
 ---

 # project (Resource)